 Leeds Student Medical and The Light Surgery Local Care Partnership

 As a local care partnership, we formed at the end of June 2020.
-In light of the COVID 19 pandemic, the initial focus was on the sharing of information, knowledge and support between members and their respective organisations.
+Considering the COVID-19 pandemic, the initial focus was on the sharing of information, knowledge and support between members and their respective organisations.

-At present, our partnership is made of primary care, universities and university unions, communities, third sector representation, and elected members.
+Our partnership is made up of primary care, universities and university unions, communities, third sector representation, and elected members.
 This is working well to cover the services and support this population engage with.

 Current priorities